 - theoretical computer science and logic as foundations for the above.

-Full-Stack Quantum Computing – John van de Wetering (period 4, in progress) The “full stack” from abstract quantum circuits down to fault-tolerant implementations, with an emphasis on ZX-calculus, stabiliser formalism, compilation, and quantum error correction.
+- Full-Stack Quantum Computing – John van de Wetering (period 4, completed): The “full stack” from abstract quantum circuits down to fault-tolerant implementations, with an emphasis on ZX-calculus, stabiliser formalism, compilation, and quantum error correction.

-Quantum Hardware – Arghavan Safavi Naini (period 4, in progress) Physical realisations of qubits and interacting two-level systems, decoherence and noise processes, and an overview of leading platforms for quantum computation and sensing.
+- Quantum Hardware – Arghavan Safavi-Naini (period 4, completed): Physical realisations of qubits and interacting two-level systems using ions and neutral atoms; decoherence and noise processes, and an overview of leading platforms for quantum computation and sensing.

 Artificial intelligence, machine learning & interpretability

-Reinforcement Learning – Herke van Hoof (period 4, in progress) Value-based and policy-based methods, approximate and deep RL for discrete and continuous control problems, and critical evaluation of RL experiments.
+- Reinforcement Learning – Herke van Hoof (period 4, completed): Value-based and policy-based methods, approximate and deep RL for discrete and continuous control problems, and critical evaluation of RL experiments.

 Computer science & logic

-Computational Complexity – Ronald de Haan (period 4, in progress) Complexity classes and reductions, NP-completeness, nondeterminism, alternation, randomised computation, circuits, and subexponential-time complexity.
+- Computational Complexity – Ronald de Haan (period 4, completed): Complexity classes and reductions, NP-completeness, nondeterminism, alternation, randomised computation, circuits, and subexponential-time complexity.